 11. When should I start working on the Capstone?

 You should begin thinking about the Capstone Project and initiate discussion of your research interests and possible Capstone topics with potential Capstone Supervisors in your sophomore and junior years.
 Usually, the project should be completed during the last two semesters of your senior year at UIC.
 You may also begin the Capstone Project as early as your junior year and complete it prior to your last semester.
 Note that if this does happen, you will need to continue to register for HON 222 and complete an Honors Activity up until graduation.

 12. I have decided to extend my Capstone Project into a third semester.
 What do I need to do?

 Yes.
-All students should aim to have their final Capstone Projects, along with a copy of their public presentation and Scholarly Report (if applicable), submitted in HON 322 by the last day of classes.
-In the event that you must submit your Capstone Project after the last day of classes, make sure you have notified the Honors College.
-Even still, you should still plan on participating in the Honors Convocation and celebrating your achievement!
+All students should aim to have their final Honors Capstone Projects, along with a copy of their public presentation and Scholarly Report, submitted in the Blackboard site HON 322 by the last day of classes.
+In the event that you must submit your Capstone Project during finals week, you should still plan on participating in the Honors Convocation and celebrating your achievement!